TellusBlockchain/TELLURIUM.io/README.md

 Tellurium Proof of Concept project implementation.

 ## Structure

-tellus_eth – blockchain related code and utilities.
+tellus_eth – blockchain related code and utilities

-Blockchain tasks in the Tellurium project solves by ZeppelinOS 2.0 and Truffle frameworks.
+We ZeppelinOS 2.0 and Truffle frameworks to tackle Blockchain / smart contracts parts of the code

-/contracts - this folder contains Ethereum solidity smart contracts.
-It contains RegistryEntities smart contract for managing entities and follows CRUD architecture with Create, Read, Update and Destroy operations on entities.
-For local development it uses Ganache.
+/contracts - this folder contains Ethereum solidity smart contracts, in particular it contains RegistryEntities smart contract for managing entities and follows CRUD architecture to Create, Read, Update and Destroy operations on entities

-tellus_services – backend and frontend services for interacting with smart contracts boxed to Docker containers.
+tellus_services – backend and frontend services for interacting with smart contracts boxed to Docker containers

 tellus_data_handler – utilities for mass data uploading to blockchain.